Skip to content

 UPDATE user SET email = 'new.email2@example.com' WHERE id = 2

-Through the above examples, we can see how the update series methods perform update operations at the Service layer and their corresponding SQL statements.
-These methods provide flexible data manipulation approaches for performing updates under different conditions.
+Through the examples above, you can see how the update series methods perform update operations in the Service layer and their corresponding SQL statements.
+These methods provide flexible data manipulation approaches for performing updates based on different conditions.

 get